AmanGarg97/Dice-Game/Readme.md

 # Dice Game

-This is a simple Dice Game also known as pig Game.It caan be played between two players at a time.
+This is a simple Dice Game also known as pig Game.It can be played between two players at a time.

 # Game Rules